Ceramic Dictionary

 es: PESAS

-Weigths are metals which are usually made in two shapes, round flat disks and round vertical columns.
-The flat ones are designed so size-wise they fit one on top of the other and the vertical ones in blocks of wood made to hold each piece separately.
-Both are made so you can see if any piece is missing.
+Weigths are pieces of metal which are usually made in two shapes, round flat disks and round vertical columns.
+The flat ones (b) are designed so size-wise they fit one on top of the other.
+The vertical ones are kept in blocks of wood made to hold each piece separately (a & c).
+They are made so you can see if any piece is missing.
+Read more about: Balance / Bean scales

 es: HUMEDECER